-The bark and herb mixture soaked with dark rum (40% Proof or 20% alcohol) or red wine and in some cases, a ma combination both.
-The herbs and bark soak in this for several weeks, and the liquid removed, and honey, fresh rum and red wine added again.
-There is a debate as to how many times the mixture is reused, some say indefinitely, others ten years, others more specific from 2 – 6 times.
+Soak the bark and herb mixture with dark rum (40% Proof or 20% alcohol) or red wine and, in some cases, a combination of both.
+The herbs and bark soak in this for several weeks, the liquid removed, and honey, fresh rum and red wine added again.
+There is a debate about how many times to reuse the herb mixture, some say indefinitely, others ten years, others more specific from 2 – 6 times.
 The more times the herbs and bark are soaked in the alcohol and honey mixture, the less bitter the combination tastes.
 Some versions include ginger, cinnamon and vanilla; there is no right or wrong recipe.

-Mama Juana is named after the English word Demijohn and from the French Dame Jeanne (lady Jane) (Source: Wikipedia.org), which refers to the large bottle with a narrow neck.
+Mama Juana is named after the English word Demijohn and from the French Dame Jeanne (lady Jane) (Source: Wikipedia.org), referring to the large bottle with a narrow neck.
 Vendors in the Dominican told us its name is because of it being an aphrodisiac and the short form for “Mama do you wanna?”

 Mamajuana Drink – Dangers, What Tourists need to know?

-When buying the concoction, be sure you are buying it from a reputable souvenir store or distillery, in a sealed bottle.
-Some of the vendors on your resort’s beach have home-made variations with dangerous barks and in some cases, shellfish.
-Be sure you are buying your mamajuana from a hotel store or souvenir shop to ensure you are getting the adequately packaged version.
-The bottle to the left was a home-grown mixture I had on an excursion to Saona Island, and I have no clue what was in it.
-A scary thought now, especially since it affected me so fast, and I was instantly hammered with just one shot!
+When buying the concoction, be sure you are buying it from a reputable souvenir store or distillery.
+Some of the vendors on your resort’s beach have homemade variations with dangerous barks and, in some cases, shellfish.
+Be sure you buy your mamajuana from a hotel store or souvenir shop to ensure you are getting a sealed bottle.
+The bottle below was a home-grown mixture I had on an excursion to Saona Island.
+I have no clue what was in it.
+It was scary, mainly since it affected me so quickly, and I was intoxicated with one drink!